practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 **📊 How popular:** 5,034,323 code results in GitHub when searching for "NODE_ENV".
 It doesn't seem like a rare pattern

 **🤔 Why it might be wrong:** Anytime your code checks whether it's production or not, this branch won't get hit by default in some test runner (e.g., Jest set NODE_ENV=test).
 In *any* test runner, the developer must remember to test for each possible value of this environment variable.
 In the example above, 'collectMetrics()' will be tested for the first time in production.
-Additionally, putting this conditions opens the door to add more differences between production and the developer machine.
-Theoretically, one can set NODE_ENV = "production" in testing and cover all the branches, but then if you can test the production version, what's the point in separating?
+Sad smiley.
+Additionally, putting these conditions opens the door to add more differences between production and the developer machine - when this variable and conditions exists, a developer gets tempted to put some logic for production only.
+Theoretically, this can be tested: one can set NODE_ENV = "production" in testing and cover the production branches (if she remembers...).
+But then, if you can test with NODE_ENV='production', what's the point in separating?
+Just consider everything to be 'production' and avoid this error-prone mental load

-**☀️ Better alternative:** To avoid having untested code **that you wrote**, the same code must get executed in all environments - no if(production)/else(development) conditions.
-Inevitably, developers machine are likely to have different surrounding infrastructure like different logging system.
-We feel comfortable with it because these infrastructural libraries are battle tested and anyway not ours.
-Practically, we may put different values in the configuration but not in the code.
-For example, a typical logger emits JSON in production but in development machine it emits 'pretty-print' colorful lines.
+**☀️ Better alternative:** Any code that was written by us, must be tested.
+This implies avoiding any form of if(production)/else(development) conditions.
+Wouldn't anyway developers machine have different surrounding infrastructure than production (e.g., logging system)?
+They do, the environments are quite difference, but we feel comfortable with it.
+These infrastructural things are battle-tested, extraneous, and not part of our code.
+To keep the same code between dev/prod and still use different infrastructure - we put different values in the configuration (not in the code).
+For example, a typical logger emits JSON in production but in a development machine it emits 'pretty-print' colorful lines.
 To meet this, we set ENV VAR that tells whether what logging style we aim for:

 ```javascript